 How did you get involved with AMFAR?

 In 1996 I lost a friend to AIDS.
 It was somebody that I absolutely loved to pieces.
 I didn’t think he was going to die.
 His health would go from terrible to incredible, and I called him my Energizer bunny: He always kept going.
 By the time the proper medication came around, Patrick was 30 years old and unfortunately for him his body was too weak to take them.
 By 1996 we were burying him, and I was really grief-stricken and powerless.
-I didn’t know what to do.
-I didn’t have much money at the time, but thought, I’ve got to give him love, I’ve got to do something, and I’ve got to fight.
+I didn’t know what to do because I didn’t have much money at the time, but thought, I’ve got to give him love, I’ve got to do something, and I’ve got to fight.
 I looked at three organizations: AIDS Project Los Angeles, Project Angel Food and AMFAR, and I just started donating little bits of money and stuck with it.
 One of the things I discovered I loved when I came to Kiehl’s is that the company believes in giving back — I mean really believes in giving back.
 They don’t do it because it’s a great cross-marketing effort but because its part of the company’s ethos.
 When I became president, I was able to really get behind causes I believe in.

 Tell me more about your work with community charities.